Manage data securely. Create value. Minimize risks.

 🌍 Global DLM Strategy:

-• Regular review and adjustment of the strategy to reflect new laws and standards.
+Regular review and adjustment of the strategy in response to new laws and standards.

 🔑 Key Management & Data Locality:

-• Automated control of data flows and DLM by location.
+Automated control of data flows and DLM based on location.

 🛡 ️ Compliance & Auditing:

-• Demonstration of compliance with all relevant regulations through central documentation and reporting.
+Demonstrating adherence to all relevant regulations through centralized documentation and reporting.

 📢 Awareness & Training:

-• Involvement of management and IT teams in the training process.
+Involvement of executives and IT teams in the training process.

-💡 Expert Tip:A flexible, adaptable DLM architecture and close collaboration between Legal, Compliance, and IT are essential for global data security.
+💡 Expert Tip:A flexible, flexible DLM architecture and close collaboration between Legal, Compliance, and IT are essential for global data security.
 Organizations should rely on open standards, automation, and continuous improvement.

 How is DLM implemented for machine learning and AI applications?